 Which standards are applied for ESD testing?

-There are many product standard referring ESD standards.
+There are many product standards referring ESD standards.
 Before ESD testing, the features of the product or EUT has to be checked and correct standards have to be chosen.
-Most of the commercial products are under the scope of IEC 61000-4-2 standard.
+Most of the commercial final products are under the scope of IEC 61000-4-2 standard.
 For automotive, ISO 10605 which describes test procedures for evaluating both electronic modules on the bench and complete vehicles, is used.
 ISO 10605 applies to all types of road vehicles regardless of the propulsion system (e.g. spark-ignition engine, diesel engine, electric motor).
+For products used in avionics, mostly used standard is RTCA DO-160 and its Section 25 defines ESD testing requirements.

 In order to understand the terms of each standard, you have to check definitions of the standards.
 Check below definitions given on ISO 10605:2008 :